-- If filing Form 1040.pdf, Form 1040A.pdf, or Form 1040EZ.pdf, include the taxable portion in the total amount reported on the "Wages, salaries, tips" line of your tax return.
+- If filing Form 1040.pdf, include the taxable portion in the total amount reported on the "Wages, salaries, tips" line of your tax return.
 If the taxable amount wasn't reported on Form W-2, enter "SCH" along with the taxable amount in the space to the left of the "Wages, salaries, tips" line.
 If filing Form 1040NR.pdf or Form 1040NR-EZ.pdf, report the taxable amount on the "Scholarship and fellowship grants" line.

 Estimated Tax Payments

 If any part of your scholarship or fellowship grant is taxable, you may have to make estimated tax payments on the additional income.
-For additional information on estimated tax, refer to Publication 505, Tax Withholding and Estimated Tax, and Am I Required to Make Estimated Tax Payments for 2018?
+For additional information on estimated tax, refer to Publication 505, Tax Withholding and Estimated Tax and Am I Required to Make Estimated Tax Payments?